-On June 27, 2016, the Company acquired substantially all of the assets of MT Food, based in Chicago, Illinois.
+On June 27, 2016, the Company acquired substantially all of the assets of M.T.
+Food Service, Inc. ("MT Food"), based in Chicago, Illinois.
 Founded in the mid 1990's, MT Food is a wholesale distributor of dairy, produce, specialty and grocery items in the metro Chicago area.
-The purchase price for the transaction was \$21,500, of which, \$21,000 was paid in cash at closing with an additional \$500 payable eighteen months after the closing date.
+The aggregate purchase price for the transaction at acquisition date was \$22,000, including an additional \$500 payable eighteen months after the closing date and an earn-out of \$500 paid during the second quarter of fiscal 2017.
+The final aggregate purchase price will be subject to the impact of a customary net working capital true-up.
 The aggregate purchase price paid by the Company was paid through cash-on-hand and the proceeds from a draw down on its delayed draw term loan facility (see Note 9).

-The final purchase price is subject to a customary working capital true-up.
-The Company will also pay additional contingent consideration, if earned, in the form of an earn-out amount which totals \$500, to MT Food; the payment of the earn-out liability is subject to certain conditions, including the successful achievement of gross profit targets for the MT Food entity during the period between the acquisition date and the date the MT Food operations are transferred to the Company's existing Chicago facility, not to exceed one year.
-As of the acquisition date, the Company estimated that this contingent consideration would be fully met and established a \$500 contingent consideration liability.
-This contingent liability will be adjusted to fair value on a quarterly basis and is estimated to be \$500 at March 31, 2017.
-The Company is in the process of finalizing a valuation of the tangible and intangible assets of MT Food as of the acquisition date.
+During fiscal 2017, the Company has obtained additional information related to the fair value of intangible assets, deferred taxes, inventories, accounts receivable acquired and liabilities owed.
+As a result, the Company has recorded a measurement period adjustment resulting in a net increase in goodwill of \$3,418 and a decrease in customer relationships of \$2,700.
+The Company has finalized a valuation of the tangible and intangible assets of MT Food as of the acquisition date.
 These assets are valued at fair value using Level 3 inputs.
-Customer relationships are expected to be amortized over 15 years.
-Goodwill for the MT Food acquisition will be amortized over 15 years for tax purposes.
+Customer relationships are to be amortized over 15 years.
+Goodwill will be amortized over 15 years for tax purposes.
 The goodwill recorded primarily reflects the value of acquiring an established distributor to leverage the Company's existing products and distribution center in the markets served by MT Food, as well as any intangible assets that do not qualify for separate recognition.
-For the thirteen weeks ended March 31, 2017, the Company reflected net revenues of \$11,943 for MT Food in its consolidated statement of operations.
-The Company has determined separate disclosure of MT Food earnings is impracticable for thirteen weeks ended March 31, 2017 due to the full integration of MT Food's business into the Company's Chicago operations.
+For the twenty-six weeks ended June 30, 2017, the Company reflected net revenues of \$23,244 for MT Food in its consolidated statement of operations.
+The Company has determined that separate disclosure of MT Food earnings is impracticable for the twenty-six weeks ended June 30, 2017 due to the full integration of MT Food's business into the Company's Chicago operations.